Natural History Museum - Marc Lamy/Unsplash

 Miguel Sousa/Unsplash

-Tate Britain is a temple to the work of British artists over the past 500 years, with a vast collection of Pre-Raphaelite paintings, two rooms of Henry Moore sculptures, and a free picture library filled with rare and fragile sketches from major artists, as well as temporary exhibitions shedding light on a particular artist or movement.
+Tate Britain is a temple to the work of British artists over the past 500 years, with a vast collection of Pre-Raphaelite paintings, two rooms of Henry Moore sculptures, and a free picture library filled with rare and fragile sketches from major artists, as well as temporary exhibitions shedding light on particular artists and movements.

 Late at Tate Britain: On the first Friday of every month, DJs, activists and artists come together for an evening exploring a different abstract theme, with workshops, screenings, panel talks and more.